peopleware/openapi/README.md

 # openapi

-Collection of common [OpenAPI 3] specs.
+Collection of common [OpenAPI 3] specs and matching [Joi] schemata.

 These common specifications are shared between projects.